dotnet/docs-aspire/docs/azure/integrations-overview.md

 To use a well-known parameter, pass the parameter name to the <xref:Aspire.Hosting.AzureBicepResourceExtensions.WithParameter%2A> method, such as `WithParameter(AzureBicepResource.KnownParameters.KeyVaultName)`.
 You don't pass values for well-known parameters, as they're resolved automatically by .NET Aspire.

-Consider an example where you want to setup an Azure Event Grid webhook.
+Consider an example where you want to set up an Azure Event Grid webhook.
 You might define the Bicep template as follows:

  :::code language="bicep" source="snippets/AppHost.Bicep/event-grid-webhook.bicep" highlight="3-4,27-35":::